 Hailing from Santa Barbara, California, Jess is a Government major who spends her free time reading, hiking, and referencing the Founding Fathers.
 Jess is passionate about American constitutionalism, but she is excited to work with you on papers of all subjects.
 On campus, Jess also works as a Lead Consultant for SOURCE Nonprofit Consulting and as a Staff Writer for the Port Side.

-Katharine is a senior economics major who's moved nine times (so she's probably lived wherever you are from), currently hailing from the Bay Area.
+Katharine is a senior economics major who's moved nine times (so she's probably lived wherever you are from).
 Committed to never growing up, she is working towards getting discovered as a Disney teen pop sensation.
 In the meantime, however, Katharine enjoys reading about world history and watching every documentary that Netflix has to offer.
 Most likely you'll find this defender of the Oxford comma at The Motley -- even more likely, she'll be sleeping on their couches.
 With role models like Virginia Woolf and Bill Nye the Science Guy, Katharine is a big believer that that "everyone you meet knows something you don't."
 Please come stop by the CWPD and teach her something she doesn't know!

 Nadeem is from the distant land of Rancho Cucamonga, California.
 Currently a Government and Economics major, he enjoys engaging in philosophical and political discussions late at night with his roommate, Bruno Mars (known informally as Kenny Cunanan).
 When not giving tours and travelling for competitive club tournaments, Nadeem spends his time debating, watching movies, researching international and domestic politics, dancing, singing, hanging out with friends, and telling many (very, very, very, VERY many) cheesy puns and jokes.
 With extensive experience in argumentation and discussion characterizing his academic career, Nadeem is excited to serve as a consultant for the Center for Writing & Public Discourse.